Best WordPress SEO Plugins Compared (2026)

 Where Yoast Falls Short in 2026

-Here’s where I get opinionated.
 Yoast’s free version has been stripped down over the years.
 Features that used to be free are now Premium-only.
-Redirect manager?
-Premium.
-Multiple focus keywords?
-Premium.
-Internal linking suggestions?
-Premium.
+Redirect manager? $99/year.
+Multiple focus keywords? $99/year.
+Internal linking suggestions? $99/year.
 Orphaned content detection?
-Premium.
-You’re looking at $99/year for a single site to get features that Rank Math gives you for free.
+Same.
+You’re paying $99/year per site for features that Rank Math gives you for $0.

 The block editor integration has also gotten sluggish.
-I’ve seen Yoast’s sidebar panel add 200-400ms to the editor load time on content-heavy pages.
-When you’re writing 3,000-word articles, that lag adds up across your editing sessions.
+I’ve measured Yoast’s sidebar panel adding 200 to 400ms to the editor load time on content-heavy pages.
+When you’re writing 3,000-word articles daily, that lag compounds across your editing sessions.

 Pros